 It’s EASY to make money blogging.

 The most passive myth about blogging is that it an EASY thing to do.
 If making money blogging was as simple as writing a blog post, we’d all be rich.
 From applying to blog campaigns to pitching brands, from signing up for affiliate networks to setting up ads on your blog, there is a lot of time and effort spent working towards a dollar.
+If you are trying to make money on Instagram, there is so much to know about Instagram growth as a blogger.

 Making money with a blog happens quickly.